ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Anti-realists: tend to think that, we should not think about *ideal explanation*.
 We should only care about the explanatory act stuff.

+Hempel is having some realist idea but only using positivists' tools